30 secrets about Disney World and Disneyland you probably didn’t know

 There Used To Be A Cigar And Tobacco Shop On Main Street

 When Disneyland opened in 1955, one of Main Street’s original shops was a cigar and tobacco shop, which would have been a staple on a typical American main drag in the early 1900s.
 The shop sold “tobacco and smoking accessories from around the world,” according to a park guidebook.
-It should come as no surprise that today the store is no more — it closed in 1990 and earlier this year Disney banned smoking at all of its U.S. theme parks.
+It should come as no surprise that today the store is no more — it closed in 1990, and in 2019 Disney banned smoking at all of its U.S. theme parks.
 In its place stands the 20th Century Music Company, which today sells pins and other Disney souvenirs.
 But the cigar store Indian, a traditional symbol once used to signify a tobacco shop in the days when many customers may have been illiterate or recent immigrants, remains today.

 The Crooked Shutters On Liberty Square’s Buildings Are Very Intentional